gokceyagmurbudak/LandUseDiversityHM/README.md

 Urbanization is a defining feature of the contemporary world, with profound implications for both the environment and society.
 As cities grow, knowing the geographical distribution of land use becomes more important for successful urban planning and administration.
 Geospatial analytic approaches provide effective tools for analyzing and describing urban settings.
-This report presents an analysis of urban land use diversity utilizing geospatial methods, focusing on a specific study area and employing open-source libraries and raster data.
+This project presents an analysis of urban land use diversity utilizing geospatial methods, focusing on a specific study area and employing open-source libraries and raster data.
 The analysis uses several open-source Python libraries designed for geographical analysis, including OSMnx,